sohamshashank1/MLtoolkit/Clustering.md

 # Assessing Clustering Tendency
-Before applying nay clustering technique we need to check if the randomness in the data.
+Before applying any clustering technique we need to check if the randomness in the data.
 That is data should be non - uniformly distributed to be clustered.

 ## Hopkins Statistic (H)
 The Hopkins Statistic is a spatial statistic that tests the spatial randomness of a variable as distributed in a space.